Nevada Labor Laws Guide

 Nevada payment laws

-When it comes to pay frequency for Nevada, employers are required by law to provide regular compensation for their employees on a semi-monthly basis.
+When it comes to pay frequency for Nevada, employers are required by law to provide regular compensation for their employees on a semi-monthly basis or twice a month

-This means that every 2 weeks are considered a payroll period.
+This means that every 2 weeks is considered a payroll period.

-It is also legal for an employee to have a different payroll period, provided that both employers and employees agree on different terms in writing.
+It’s also legal for an employee to have a different payroll period, provided that both the employer and the employee agree to different terms in writing.

 Nevada overtime laws

-Any number of hours exceeding 40 counts as overtime and must be compensated at a higher hourly rate.
+Any number of hours exceeding 40 hours a week or 8 hours a day counts as overtime — and must be compensated at a higher hourly rate.

-Non-exempt employees who do exceed that number are entitled to 1.5 times their regular rate.
+Non-exempt employees who do exceed those numbers are entitled to 1.5 times their regular rate.

-We’ll explain everything in the following sections, so read on and check out who is eligible for overtime compensation in Nevada, and who is not.
+We’ll explain everything in the following sections, so read on and check out who is eligible for overtime compensation in Nevada, and who isn’t.

-According to federal law, provided they earn at least $684 per week, white collar employees do not have to be paid at a 1.5 rate for working over 40 hours.
+According to federal law, provided they earn at least $1,128 per week, white-collar employees don’t have to be paid at a 1.5 rate for working over 40 hours.

 However, Nevada law exempts only the first 3 categories, so outside salespeople are NOT exempt from their overtime requirements in the state of Nevada.